bayesn/bayesn-public-deprecated/README.md

  - Mandel K.S., Thorp S., Narayan G., Friedman A.S., Avelino A., 2022, [MNRAS](https://doi.org/10.1093/mnras/stab3496), [510, 3939](https://ui.adsabs.harvard.edu/abs/2022MNRAS.510.3939M/abstract)
  - Thorp S., Mandel K.S., Jones D.O., Ward S.M., Narayan G., 2021, [MNRAS](https://doi.org/10.1093/mnras/stab2849), [508, 4310](https://ui.adsabs.harvard.edu/abs/2021MNRAS.508.4310T/abstract)

-If you make use of any code from this repository, please cite Mandel et al. (2022), as above.
-If you make use of the Thorp et al. (2021) models, please also cite that work.
+If you make use of any code from this repository, please cite Thorp et al. (2021) and Mandel et al. (2022), as above.

 This repository contains a small amount of demo data.
 If you make use of these data, please be sure to cite the original sources!